abelardopardo/ontask_b/docs_src/Using/index.rst

    but you feel it"
    -- Morpheus, The Matrix

-The information stored in the workflow table is accessed through the |fa-table| *Table* link in the top bar menu.
-These pages show the values stored in the workflow table.
-As this table can be arbitrarily large, OnTasks groups the rows into pages and offers the possibility to choose how many rows are contained in each page, as well as links to each of the pages.
+The information stored in the workflow table is accessed through the |fa-table| *Table* link in the top bar menu selecting the option **Full view**.
+As this table can be arbitrarily large, the application groups the rows into pages and provides links to each of the pages at the bottom of the table.
+The top of the table includes a pull down menu to choose how many rows are shown per page.
 If the table has a large number of columns, a horizontal scroll is available to show the additional content.
 The order of the columns in the table can be changed by dragging them from the top row and dropping them in a new position.

 The following figure shows an example of the main table page.